curityio/dynamic-user-routing/README.md

 - http://curity-demo.ngrok.io/oauth/v2/oauth-anonymous/.well-known/openid-configuration

-Run a Code Flow login for the following client, then redeem the code for tokens:
+Run a Code Flow login for the following client, then redeem the code for tokens.\
+The login will begin in the EU region, then switch to the US region once the user is identified.

 - Client ID: tools-client
 - Client Secret: Password1